thma/PolysemyCleanArchitecture/README.md

 # RestaurantReservation

-Demonstrating ports and adapters (aka hexgonal architecture) with a simple example application
+Demonstrating ports and adapters (aka hexgonal architecture) with a simple example application.